sdeepak69/PHP-mysql-ubuntu-setup/README.md

 For those who don’t know, phpMyAdmin is a free software tool written in PHP, intended to handle the administration of MySQL over the Web…. phpMyAdmin supports a wide range of operations on MySQL and MariaDB….When you’re ready to manually install phpMyAdmin, follow the steps below:

-Step 1: Install Apache2 HTTP Server
+# Step 1: Install Apache2 HTTP Server
 phpMyAdmin needs a web server to function..
 A popular open source web server is Apache2..
 Run the commands below to install it on Ubuntu…

-sudo apt update
+<pre> sudo apt update
-sudo apt install apache2
+sudo apt install apache2 </pre>
 After installing Apache2, the commands below can be used to stop, start and enable Apache2 service to always start up with the server boots…

-sudo systemctl stop apache2.service sudo systemctl start apache2.service sudo systemctl enable apache2.service
+<pre> sudo systemctl stop apache2.service
+sudo systemctl start apache2.service sudo systemctl enable apache2.service </pre>
 Now that Apache2 is installed…. to test whether the web server is working, open your browser and browse to the URL below…

 http://localhost